by Ken Sehested

 It wasn’t until 1931 that “The Star-Spangled Banner” became our national anthem, and then only after 40 previous congressional votes, beginning in 1918.
 The song was not universally beloved, partly because of its difficulty in singing, and partly because of obscure lyrics.
 Among the obscure ones is a phrase in the third stanza’s:

 “No refuge could save the hireling and slave / From the terror of flight or the gloom of the grave.”
-The reference was to mercenary forces employed for the British in the War of 1812, along with American slaves who volunteered to fight in exchange for Britain’s pledge of their freedom.
+The reference was to mercenary forces employed by the British in the War of 1812, along with American slaves who volunteered to fight in exchange for Britain’s pledge of their freedom.

 In a Facebook post my friend Ray made another historical reference, summarizing many of the Kaepernick criticisms he has heard: